microprediction/chattychattybangbang/examples/README.md

-# Pompousity Scores for Great Thinkers
+# Pomposity Scores for Great Thinkers
 According to ChatGPT